-In other words: We support efforts to develop and sustain enough attainable housing for all people living in Adams County.
+In other words: We support efforts to ensure that more people "exit homelessness" and are housed compared to people experiencing homelessness in one month in Adams County.

 OBJECTIVE 1: ADVOCATE FOR EFFORTS TO ALLEVIATE HOUSING COSTS FOR TENANTS AND HOMEOWNERS.
 WHO IS LEADING?
 WHO IS INVOLVED?
 Tactic A. Support expansion of tenant-based rental assistance programs by advocating for more flexible federal funding requirements including simpler or reduced reporting for community-based organizations and more person-centered processes.
 ACHD: Housing Stability ACHD: Policy Tactic B. Connect clients using rental assistance and other housing assistance programs to mental and behavioral health services and supports to support housing stability.
 ACHD: Housing Stability, Behavioral Health ACHD: Policy